raygpt/bikeshare-api/README.md

 # Comments

-- I didn't .gitignore the .env file because it's just extra work for you and we both know it should be .gitignored
+- I didn't `.gitignore` the `.env` file because it's just extra work for you and we both know it's supposed to be in the `.gitignore` so whatever